 I never tried skiing until the age of 22.
 But when I met my future husband, I knew I had better give it a try or possibly face years of compromised vacation planning.
 Fortunately, I fell in love with skiing or this marriage might not have worked out!

 Fast forward 20 years, a wedding, and two children, and we’re now a family of 3 1/2 skiers (the half refers to my eight-year old daughter who is not yet fully in love with the sport – we’re working on that).
 And while it seems hard to think of snow when we’re swimming in the pool, we always start our ski vacation planning in the summer.

-You’ll also want to look for areas where you can access the different terrain off the same lift?
-Even if you’re not skiing all your runs together, it’s helpful to have a few lifts that can keep the whole family happy where you can choose from black, blue and green runs, meet at the bottom, count your kids and ride up for another run.
+You’ll also want to look for areas where you can access the different terrain off the same lift.
+Even if you’re not skiing all your runs together, it’s helpful to have a few lifts that can keep the whole family happy.
+Choose a ski resort with a lift area that accesses black, blue and green runs.
+That way, you can meet at the bottom, count your kids and ride up together for another run.
 It’s also easier to meet up for lunch or to gather everyone together at the end of the day.

 4. Location, location, location.
 Do you want a resort town that offers a great apres-ski environment, restaurants, nightlife and shopping?
 Or is your family more likely to cook up some pasta and curl up in front of the fire?

 Do your kids need the ski school?
 If so, choosing lodging with easy access to the ski school will make your life a whole lot easier in the mornings when you need to dress your kids, gather their gear, and get them there on time.

 Or maybe your children are older and more than able to carry their own equipment and hop on a free shuttle.
 If so, you’ll save a lot of money by staying a bit farther from the lifts.